-The company has classified amounts receivable, deposits, amounts due from related parties, and exploration advances as loans and receivables.
+The Company has classified cash, short-term investments and receivables as loans and receivables.
 Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market and are subsequently measured at amortized cost.
 They are included in current assets, except for maturities greater than 12 months after the end of the reporting period.
 These are classified as non-current assets.